About This Chapter

 23. Literacy Strategies for Teachers

 The best way for children to grow as readers is for them to constantly practice and engage in reading.
 Reading research tells us that thinking about what your brain is doing when reading, or being metacognitive, helps one to progress in regard to comprehension.
 Children need to know what and why they're reading.
 Implementing specific literacy strategies will help them accomplish this.

 24. Morphology of English: Definition & Studies

 Morphology is the study of parts of language and how we use these parts to form words.
-In this lesson you'll find out the building blocks of language and how to use these blocks to construct words and deconstruct sentences.
-A short quiz follows.
+In this lesson, we'll discuss the building blocks of language and how to use these blocks to construct words and deconstruct sentences.

 25. Practical Applications of Calculus